prototype74/HyperUBot/README.md

 > **Important notice**: Do not git clone the repository to install HyperUBot as changes pushed to the repository may not be stable for normal usage.
-Clone the project only if you want take own changes to the source.
-Our stable releases are available in our [Releases](https://github.com/prototype74/HyperUBot/releases) section which will be automatically picked by the installers in setup wiki.
+Clone the project only if you want to take own changes to the source.
+Our stable releases are available in our [Releases](https://github.com/prototype74/HyperUBot/releases) section which will be automatically picked by the installers in setup wiki and by the updater in userbot.

 ## Read the wiki!